Opinion: The Angela Rayner row isn’t just sexist – it’s classist, too

 This is, in part, what the snide comments about Angela Rayner are doing.
 She’s not like the 70 per cent of Tory MPs who graduated from Oxbridge, and they’re reminding her – and every other working class woman with the temerity to get involved in public life – of that.
 This isn’t new territory for Rayner.
 She’s already faced classist accent policing as deputy Labour leader, and been compared to Catherine Tate’s “Am I bovvered?” character Lauren.

-This is an attempt to reduce Rayner to some sort of uneducated, unskilled, working class temptress.
+This most recent row is an attempt to reduce Rayner to some sort of uneducated, unskilled, working class temptress.
 Unfortunately for the unnamed Tory MPs involved, it shows them for what they really are: threatened by someone who has overcome class obstacles they have no understanding of, to achieve a position where she faces the prime minister as deputy leader of the opposition – and does bloody well at it, too.

 Register for free to continue reading